FindoraNetwork/findora-toolbox/README.md

 ## Full documentation
 If you're not sure what requirements are needed for the server, how to setup the firewall or how to install docker, our [full guide](https://guides.easynode.pro/findora/toolbox) will help you through setting up a server with Findora Toolbox.

+We've also got a full breakdown of the components and how they work on the [Toolbox Docs Site](https://guides.easynode.pro/findora/tb_docs).

 ## Quick start guide for power users
 ### Fresh server installation
 Currently we'll run the installer if `fn` is not present on your system.
 Clone the repository and run the app to get started: